betaglot/plantabeta/docs/sponsor/Overview.md

     - [BagUpSizeDecision](/reference/Neuro/Decision/BagUpSizeDecision)
         - The Environment affects the BagUpSize, bigger BagUpSize for straight trenches (EnvironmentElement) compared to RawEnvironment (EnvironmentElement).
         - BagUpSize depends on how fatigued (Neuro) you are.
-        - BagUpSize affects how fast you can move (MovementElement) and how easily you can climb over slash (EnvironmentElement).
+        - BagUpSize affects how fast you can move (MoveElement) and how easily you can climb over slash (EnvironmentElement).
         - If you need to BackFill (RouteElement) a piece then you typically have a large BagUpSize.

 ## How is Plantbeta Innovative and Educational?